Edward-Khaymanov/MadeNPlay-editor/README.md

 <p align="center">
-    Editor for games based on the madenplay platform.
-MadeNPlay is a platform for creating multiplayer games in unity.
+    Editor for games based on the madenplay platform. <br /> MadeNPlay is a platform for creating multiplayer games in unity.
 </p>

 <p align="center">